Synthetixio/SIPs/content/sccp/sccp-273.md

 # Motivation

-The main motivation is that fusion mode is a better UX overally, as it provides MEV protection to users.
+The main motivation is that fusion mode is a better UX overally, as it offers MEV protected zero gas fee transactions.
 Furthermore, putting the transaction execution in the hands of the 1inch solvers / settlement bots incorporates a small but important amount of latency which allows us to lower fees further.

 # Copyright